timrosenblatt/fun/kubenurse/README.md

 TODO need to change this to be a multinode cluster.
 The basic components are all running but the more nodes, the more the data will be meaningful.

 ??
-I wonder what happens if I put a NetworkPolicy
+I wonder what happens if I put a NetworkPolicy b/t pods or namespaces to cause failures.
+That should cause kubenurse to light up immediately.

 ```
 cat <<EOF | kind create cluster --config=-